sab702/Deeraty---DWD/README.md

 In terminal run the following commands in this directory to create the Git repository

 	git init
 	git add .
-git commit -am "init commit"
+	git commit -m "init commit"
 	.gitignore

 Create .gitignore file.
 Place the following text into the file and save.

 	node_modules
 	.env

-Install Node Module Dependencies
+###Install Node Module Dependencies
 Install all the Node dependencies listed in package.json run the following command in Terminal

 	npm install

+###Deploy to Heroku
 To deploy to Heroku and use the Heroku Add-on services we need to have an App created.
-Follow the instructions here http://devcenter.heroku.com/articles/node-js
+Follow the instructions [here] (http://devcenter.heroku.com/articles/node-js)

-Install Heroku toolbelt if you do not already have it installed Create a new App on Heroku with the following command
+Install Heroku toolbelt if you do not already have it installed.
+Create a new App on Heroku with the following command

 	heroku create --stack cedar

 This creates a new App on Heroku and adds a remote path to your Git repository.

 ##Add and configure MongoLabs
 ###Add the MongoLabs add-ons

 To add MongoLabs as your MongoDB provider run the following command in terminal.
 This will add the free starter plan MongoLabs offers to Heroku users.
-Be sure you have verified your Heroku account http://www.heroku.com/verify
+Be sure you have [verified your Heroku account] (http://www.heroku.com/verify)

 	heroku addons:add mongolab:starter

 Next, we need to get the username, password and database URI that MongoLabs has supplied us.
 Heroku keeps this in the a configuration file.
 Run the following,

 	heroku config | grep MONGOLAB_URI

 This will return your MongoLabs connection string

 	MONGOLAB_URI => mongodb://username:password@host:port/database

-Create environment configuration file
+###Create environment configuration file

 We need to create a new file name .env this will hold the MongoLabs information.
 This will allow you to use the Environment variables in your code, this is good for keeping your username and password out of your code.

 Copy the string from the previous Terminal command, copy all text after => .
 It should look similar to this,

 	mongodb://username:password@host:port/database

 In your .env file, create a variable for MONGOLAB_URI= append it with the string you copied

 MONGOLAB_URI=mongodb://username:password@host:port/database